Characteristics of antiheroes in animation

 His behavior reflects internal struggles and contradictions, moving away from the stereotype of the perfect and virtuous hero.

-Prominent examples of animated antiheroes
+Featured examples of animated antiheroes

 These characters often have deep internal conflicts and act from perspectives that generate moral debates in the audience.

-Its representation in different narrative styles has enriched the animated genre, opening up new ways of telling stories.
+Its representation in different narrative styles has enriched the animated genre, opening new ways of telling stories.

 Harley Quinn and Venom: complex motivations